Guides

 The complete catalog of signal types Parcel tracks, with standard identifiers, descriptions, and stage mappings.

 Signal types are the atomic unit of Parcel’s intelligence layer.
 Every event Parcel discovers is classified into one of these standard types.
-The type determines how the signal advances a project’s stage and lifecycle status, and how it flows into your Home queue.
+The type determines how the signal advances a project’s stage, and how it flows into your Home queue.

 Each type has a stable string identifier used in the API and MCP tools.
 These identifiers never change.